Burt Reynolds, star of film, TV and tabloids, dead at 82

 Reynolds had previously won a Golden Globe in 1992 for “Evening Shade,” in which he played Wood Newton, a former professional football player who returns to his Arkansas hometown to coach the high school team.
 He also received an Emmy for the role in 1991.

 He was back in the tabloids again in 2005 after he appeared in a remake of “The Longest Yard,” which starred Adam Sandler in Reynolds’ old role as an imprisoned former football star.
-Reynolds costarred as the warden, the role Eddie Albert had in the original film.
+Reynolds costarred as the coach, the role Michael Conrad had in the original film.

 At a premiere in New York, a studio publicist admitted he hadn’t seen either movie, and Reynolds responded by slapping him across the face.
 He joked later that it was just a “love tap.”